survivejs/webpack-merge/README.md

 # webpack-merge - Merge designed for Webpack

-**webpack-merge** provides a `merge` function that concatenates arrays and merges objects creating a new object.
+_webpack-merge_ provides a `merge` function that concatenates arrays and merges objects creating a new object.
 If functions are encountered, it will execute them, run the results through the algorithm, and then wrap the returned values within a function again.

 This behavior is particularly useful in configuring webpack although it has uses beyond it.
-Whenever you need to merge configuration objects, **webpack-merge** can come in handy.
+Whenever you need to merge configuration objects, _webpack-merge_ can come in handy.

-## Standard Merging

-### **`merge(...configuration | [...configuration])`**
+## **`merge(...configuration | [...configuration])`**

 `merge` is the core, and the most important idea, of the API.
 Often this is all you need unless you want further customization.